Scalable magnetic resonance fingerprinting: Incremental inference of high dimensional elliptical mixtures from large data volumes: Application to magnetic resonance fingerprinting (MRF) reconstruction

 \subsection{Model selection and initialization}

+In practice, the online EM algorithm is run in batches \citep{Nguyen:2020ac} of size $B=2048$ signals at each iteration $r$ where $r\in [1:R]$ for typically $R = \lceil N/B\rceil$.
+When $N$ is huge, the $N$ signals are read only once in a single epoch, while for more moderate $N$, several epochs, {\it e.g.} 10, can be run with shuffling, making use of the fact that samples are available and can be revisited.
+Regarding the learning rates, $(\gamma_r)_{r=1}^R$, they are set to $\gamma_r = (1-\epsilon) r^{-0.5 -\epsilon'}$ with $\epsilon=10^{-10}, \epsilon'=10^{-1}$ and Polyak-Ruppert averaging, following theoretical recommendations.
+In particular, for this choice, the MSE converges at the optimal rate and the covariance in the CLT is minimal, see \cite{Lauand2024} for additional results and a recent literature survey.

-The only two hyperparameters that need to be set are the number of mixture components $K$ and the desired reduced dimension vector $\db$.
+The only two other hyperparameters that need to be set are the number $K$ of components and the desired reduced dimension vector $\db$.
+Once initialized, these quantities are considered as fixed and not updated during the online procedure.
 For mixture models, $K$ can be selected using the Bayesian Information Criterion (BIC) \citep{schwarz1978}, which requires running multiple models with varying $K$ values and finding the elbow or the minimum of the BIC curve.
 The desired dimension vector $\db$ is automatically set during an initialization step, which makes $K$ the only parameter that the user needs to set prior to running the OEM algorithm.

 The initialization step includes determining the reduced dimension vector $\db$.
 We randomly choose a subset of the dictionary that fits into memory and run a batch full covariance EM algorithm to determine a first estimation of the $\Sigmab_k$'s.
-These estimations are decomposed into eigenvalues and eigenvectors to determine $\Db_k$'s and $\Ab_k$'s.
+In practice, a subset of 10,000 signals was used.
+The covariance estimations are then decomposed into eigenvalues and eigenvectors to determine $\Db_k$'s and $\Ab_k$'s.
 For each $k$, $d_k$ is then determined by applying a scree plot to the eigenvalues using the kneedle algorithm \citep{satopaa2011}, $\ab_k$ is then initialized to the first $d_k$ eigenvalues, and the last eigenvalues are averaged to initialize $b_k$.
 This kind of initialization of $\Db_k$ and $\Ab_k$ is called spectral initialization and is similar to the one proposed by \cite{hong2021}, proving to be relatively stable compared to other types of initializations.